 Margaret (Peggy) Leppik was appointed to the Board in May of 2015 by Governor Dayton for a term ending in January of 2016.
-Governor Dayton re-appointed Ms. Leppik in January 2016 for a term ending in January of 2020.
-Because the Senate was not able to schedule a vote to confirm her appointment before adjourning sine die, her appointment ended in May of 2016.
-She was reappointed by Governor Dayton in July of 2016 to the same position, and was appointed again in June of 2017 for a term that expires in January of 2020.
-She fills a Board position requiring a former Republican legislator.
+Governor Dayton re-appointed Ms. Leppik in January 2016 for a term ending in January of 2020, but because no appointment was made to replace her, Ms. Leppik continued to serve until July 1, of 2020.
+In August of 2020, Walz repointed Ms. Leppik to a term ending in January of 2024.
+Ms. Leppik fills a Board position requiring a former Republican legislator.
 Ms. Leppik served as a state representative from 1991-2003 where she chaired the Higher Education Finance Committee.
 She served on the Metropolitan Council from 2003-2011 where she was vice chair for three years and chaired the Environmental Committee.
 A graduate of Smith College, Ms. Leppik is an active volunteer for numerous nonprofit organizations.